 There were quite comfortable booths.

-The terrace looked directly onto all the excitement of Crescent Street and onto the main stage, as mentioned.
+The terrace looked directly onto all the excitement of Crescent Street and onto the festival’s main stage, as mentioned.

 There was a counter with a limited choice of beverages directly outside.